 Also Check: Fun & Exciting Things to do in Rishikesh

 Pangarchulla Peak Trek is an epic Himalayan destination that entices every single adventure lover to taste the challenge.
-Located at an altitude of about 14700 feet above the sea level, the peak is usually covered with snow and rugged mountain terrains.
-During your visit to the Pangarchulla Peak, you would be welcomed by alluring lush greenery, dense jungles, and pristine snow capped landscapes.
-Many travelers choose to head out on Pangarchulla Trek just to behold the remarkable sights of Nanda Devi, Mana, Hathi, Lampak, Dronagiri and many other Himalayan peaks.
+Located at an altitude of about 14700 feet above sea level, the peak is usually covered with snow and rugged mountain terrains.
+The paves are swaddled with alluring lush greenery, dense jungles, and pristine snow-capped landscapes around.
+A close-up look of the Garhwal region can be discovered through this trek with the sunshine falling on its summit.
+Many travelers choose to head out on Pangarchulla Trek just to behold the remarkable sights of Nanda Devi, Mana, Hathi, Lampak, Dronagiri, and many other Himalayan peaks.
 This adventure destination will surely offer you the right amount of challenge and abundant natural beauty.

 Roopkund, in the condition of

 Uttarakhand in India, is a popular cold lake.
 This lake is popular because of

 more than five hundred skeletons of people that are found at the edge of the

 lake.
 It is situated in the Himalayas and rests at an elevation of almost 4,800

 meters.
 Roopkund is situated in the Chamoli locale of Garhwal.
 It is one of the

 It is nearer to slope stations like Nainital and Kathgodam.
 At a separation of 217 km from Nainital and 235 km from Kathgodam, Roopkund trek is one of the real experience attractions for individuals in the nation furthermore for individuals who are going from abroad.

 Roopkund, which is situated in the lap of Trishul massif is otherwise called the 'riddle lake'.
 You can discover human skeletons at the bank of the lake and it is trusted that they have a place with the Paleolithic age.